 The Universal Declaration on Archives was initiated by the International Council on Archives and adopted in Paris by the UNESCO on the 10th of November 2011.
-UNESCO encourages its Member States to be guided by the principles set out in the Declaration.

 “UNESCO acknowledges the important role that archives play in support of the democratic rights of citizens,

 1. Congratulates the International Council on Archives on its work in drawing up the Universal Declaration on Archives;

 2. Endorses the Universal Declaration on Archives as developed and adopted by the International Council on Archives;

 3. Encourages Member States to be guided by the principles set out in the Universal Declaration on Archives when planning and implementing future strategies and programmes nationally.”

 The document has been translated into many languages and advocates the preservation and universal accessibility of the world’s documentary heritage.
 Archives secure human rights, establish a collective memory and underpin accountable and transparent governments.

 The Declaration is a call to action and seeks engagement in archival issues by governments, decision makers and the general public.